Astrid Preston’s art featured in new painting exhibition “Poetics of Nature”

 A key aspect of Astrid’s artistic approach involves the pursuit of both non-verbalized emotions and candidly palpable concepts.
 In doing so, Astrid likens her paintings to poems, rather than visual illustrations.
 Consequently, Astrid’s images ply an intriguing convergence of recognition and discovery, recognizable as they are surreal, and rooted in a love of literature that she’s maintained since childhood.
 Astrid’s moving landscapes revel in a paradox of concrete abstractions—simultaneously elusive and captivating—like secretly obvious clues leading the viewer both from and toward forgotten memories that stir, stun, and galvanize all at once.
 A vivid evanescence is written beneath each of them.

-Astrid will be exhibiting her work at La Jolla’s R.B.
-Stevenson Gallery in June.
+Astrid’s next exhibit, “Echoing Light,” will run from June 16-July 24 at the R.B.
+Stevenson Gallery in La Jolla.
 Interested readers can also visit her website: http://astridpreston.com/